panjan/blog/_posts/2018-11-27-glowing-alien-mask.markdown

 ![green alien](/blog/assets/alien_green3.gif)

 The awesome [Glowing Mirror Mask tutorial](https://learn.adafruit.com/glowing-mirror-mask/introduction) by Adafruit inspired me to make this Halloween mask.
+It still makes use of the [infinity mirror efect](https://en.wikipedia.org/wiki/Infinity_mirror).
 The main differences are that I used a cool alien design and cheaper parts.
-Also the image is printed (not cut into vinyl) which allows us to use any shapes without too much effort.
+Also the design is printed (not cut into vinyl) which allows us to use any shapes without too much effort.

 ## Required Skills